 uptain considers all three confidence factors and helps to strengthen the confidence of customers in an online shop.

 - Ability: The technology segments the individual visitors and identifies the problem that leads to the cancellation of the purchase.
 Individually tailored notifications help visitors complete the purchase.
 Tonality and content are personalized, resulting in a personalized shopping experience and underscoring the importance of customer support.
 The result: visitors perceive the online shop as a communications expert and increase their confidence.

 - Integrity: With uptain, the customer is the center of attention.
-By dispensing with advertising on certain channels in favor of service-oriented communication, the customer records that communication is geared to his own needs.
-For example, this can be seen in text-based service e-mails, which differ fundamentally from advertising e-mails with colorful images.
+By dispensing with advertising on certain channels in favour of service-oriented communication, the customer recognises that communication is geared to his own needs.
+For example, this can be seen in text-based service e-mails, which differ fundamentally from advertising e-mails with colourful images.